MaimonLab/SiffPy/siffpy/siffreadermodule/README.md

 C and C++ code compiled into a local Python extension module.
 The code in here is designed to quickly read .siff files and .tiff files (with a custom tiff-like reader) and return Numpy arrays.
 I'll document this too, though it's a bit messier.

+Due for a refactor.
+The `SiffReader` object has gotten extremely complex, and the way some function calls are handled is not great (and some things maybe should be inlined that aren't).

 ## SiffReader class (C++)

 Most file I/O is done by a `SiffReader` object in the module (yes, I agree, it was maybe a bad idea to name both the module and the `C++` class `SiffReader`, though the idea is that the `Python` module wraps the `C++` class).